Produced for Commercial & Industrial Applications

 - Water Fowl contaminated with oil.

-Since all of the POC components are naturally occurring, they are environmentally friendly.
+Since all of the MC components are naturally occurring, they are environmentally friendly.
 They will be reduced to normal background levels when the contamination (food source) is completely digested, or will remain active in soils, beneath leaking components, until the hydrocarbon material can be spent.
 The bacterial levels will then fade into a background situation.

-POC should first be diluted at the ratio of at least 20 to 1 with water.
+MC should first be diluted at the ratio of at least 20 to 1 with water.
 One gallon in water will clean approximately 500 sq ft of beach or rocks.

 It is best applied using a heated low-pressure sprayer.
 After approximately five to fifteen minutes, the product is washed off using water under pressure.
 Heavy accumulations of contamination or stubborn stains may require several applications and/or scrubbing with a brush.